Weston Pass Info & History

 - For about a two-year period during 1878-79, this road may well have been the busiest in all of Colorado.

-- As the Denver, South Park and Pacific Railroad built towards the Divide in 1879, end-of-track was at the wild tent town of Weston, several miles east of Twin Bridges.
+As the Denver, South Park and Pacific Railroad built towards the Divide in 1879, the end-of-track was at the wild tent town of Weston, which was established several miles east of Twin Bridges on the South Platte River.

-- From there, the Wall & Witter Company alone sent 7 stagecoaches and 11 freight wagons each day to conquer Weston.
+- From there, the Wall & Witter Company alone sent 7 stagecoaches and 11 freight wagons each day to conquer Weston, on their way to Leadville.

 - On the steeper, narrow sections of the road, literal traffic jams were the order of the day; and bloody stage crashes were not uncommon.